NewcastleRSE/republican-translation-networks/pages/events.md

   <summary class="postTitle">22 April 2021, Workshop: 'Ideas and Translation in Early Modern Europe', Newcastle University<br>
   </summary>

-This workshop addresses the significance of translation in the history of early modern political thought.
+This workshop addressed the significance of translation in the history of early modern political thought.
 Why were some texts translated while others were not?
 How did early modern translators go about their work?
 And what impact did translations have on the dissemination of ideas across physical and linguistic boundaries as well as over time?

-In addition to those broader questions, a particular focus will be on the specific issues that arise from the nature of political language itself.
+In addition to those broader questions, a particular focus was on the specific issues that arise from the nature of political language itself.
 As political terminology is often deeply rooted in a particular political culture and a specific context, how well do ideas and concepts travel and to what extent might they change as they do so?
 For example, how was the conceptual language of classical Greek and Roman republicanism adapted to suit the political culture of mid-seventeenth-century England?
 How might sixteenth-century Huguenot resistance theories fit in?
 And how were ideas from the English Revolution in turn imported into late eighteenth-century France?

 Some terms might have been difficult to translate because the concepts they described in one language did not necessarily exist in another, or because superficially equivalent terms had very different connotations in different contexts.
 Thus, a concept like ‘democracy’ might be problematic despite its morphological similarity across languages.